Featured Coins

 31364046

-Gem $700 New February 19!
-Beautiful Color.
+Gem $700 Beautiful Color.
 Vibrant colors of yellow, blue and magenta on both sides of this Civil War issue.
 The luster is good with no major marks.
 The reverse is a little weakly struck, but the eye appeal is excellent.

 5 Cents